jmp4zazel/jmp4zazel.github.io/content/about.md

 +++
 date = 2025-12-07T02:57:52+08:00
 title = "about"
-description = "Who is Azazel?
-Background, interest, skills, and achievements." noTitle = true
+description = "who the heck is azazel? background, interest, skills, and achievements." noTitle = true
 +++